12 Spatial Data Modelling and Visualization

 12.3 Coordinate Reference System (CRS)

-A coordinate reference system (CRS) is a standardized way of defining the spatial location of features on the Earth’s surface.
+A coordinate reference system (CRS) is a standardised way of defining the spatial location of features on the Earth’s surface.
 It uses a set of coordinates to represent the position of points, lines, and polygons in space.
 There are different types of CRS, such as geographic and projected CRS, which are used to represent the Earth’s surface in different ways.
-Geographic CRS (LatLong) represents locations on a curved surface using latitude and longitude for global mapping, while projected CRS or Universal Transverse Mercator (UTM) projects the curved Earth onto a flat map, using meters for precise mapping.
-In particular, the UTM system provides the distance in meters from the equator and the central meridian of a specific zone.
+Geographic CRS (LatLong) represents locations on a curved surface using latitude and longitude for global mapping, while projected CRS or Universal Transverse Mercator (UTM) projects the curved Earth onto a flat map, using metres for precise mapping.
+In particular, the UTM system provides the distance in metres from the equator and the central meridian of a specific zone.

 We use the sf package to define and transform CRS.
 The st_crs() function allows you to retrieve the CRS of a spatial object, while the st_transform() function allows you to transform the coordinates of a spatial object to a different CRS.